Kastholm/LifeOS_Exam/markdown/notes.md

 Sanity API - Books, Food, Notes, Monthbook
 Trakt.tv - Movies
  '''
+### 2. Content and Features
+- Integrate data from at least three different APIs, of which two must be covered in class.

 - Include an infobox displaying essential information.
 - Utilize data retrieved through SPARQL queries from DBpedia.